pramod-prasad-sah/pramod-prasad-sah.github.io/_pages/about.md

 ---
 permalink: /
-title: "Chemistry Tutions"
+title: "Chemistry Tutions | For Grade 11 & 12"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-By Pramod Prasad Sah | For Grade 11 & 12
+By Pramod Prasad Sah

 PGT Chemistry | 25+ years of Experience in teaching CBSE & A-level